JamesMartinGithub/Gamified-Programming-ELearning-Tool/README.md

 # Gamified-Programming-ELearning-Tool
 (2024) An application developed for my thesis titled: "**Improving learning to program for noncomputer science undergraduates by creating a gamified application**".

-This includes two sets of levels where the user creates programs using a train-track-based language and a pseudocode-like language to solve puzzles, in order to introduce programming language constructs and ease the transition to real languages.
+This includes two sets of levels with tasks that involve two custom programming languages of varying abstraction, with parsers built from scratch.
+They are meant to introduce programming language constructs to the learner and ease the transition to established languages.
+Each level provides feedback to help the learner find solutions themselves.

+- The first language takes the form of visual train tracks and stops that the user drags together to create a complete track program.
+The program executes visually as the train follows the track and variables are shown changing when stops are visited.
+This helps the learner understand program flow and debug their solutions.

+- The second language resembles pseudocode but with explicit variable assignment and modification.
+The code is written like a formal language to act as a stepping stone to traditional coding.

 The thesis report is included in the project as `Final Report.pdf`